My First Stay at an Airbnb

 Honestly, I didn't expect much of the kitchen.
 I remember sitting in the airport in Indianapolis last June after having spent the weekend at BlogHouse with the first edition of the Airbnb magazine.
 I will always remember that edition because I was intrigued by an article written by Mark Bittman titled, “How to Cook in Other People’s Kitchens.”

 In it, he talks about what he always brings with him to cook – tools, spices, etc. It stuck with me.
 When you are traveling internationally you can't really bring a whole bunch with you, but domestically there is an opportunity.
 This brings us to Airbnb #2.

 Duplex in Cathedral Valley (Palm Springs)

 The following weekend after returning from Paris we found ourselves heading to Palm Springs.
 Mr. Misadventures was registered for a workshop Monday – Wednesday, and I was going to work.
 We went the weekend ahead to do some exploring (blog post coming!).
-Given that I would be working remotely, that I would need to feed myself for 3 days without a car, we decided staying in an Airbnb would be the best solution.
+Given that I would be working remotely, and that I would need to feed myself for 3 days without a car, we decided staying in an Airbnb would be the best solution.

 And it was.
 We rented this lovely duplex in Cathedral Valley.
 From a design perspective, we loved the aesthetics, the minimalist decor, and the thoughtfully selected furniture that not only looked good but felt great, along with being super functional.
 Every little detail was taken into account.
 Our host was kind, thoughtful and a very interesting person (a sculptor who had lived in Italy)!

 The house was bigger than we needed, but the price was right so we went with it.
-We were up on the hillside and had a lovely view of the valley, it was very quiet which was great for work and the check in and out process was very easy.
-Whatever misgivings I had about the generosity of our hosts in Paris was long forgotten after staying here.
-Our host even upgraded her wifi so that I wouldn’t have any issues while working remotely!
+We were up on the hillside and had a lovely view of the valley, it was very quiet which was great for work and the check-in and out process was very easy.
+Whatever misgivings I had about the generosity of our hosts in Paris were long forgotten after staying here.
+Our host even upgraded her wifi so that I wouldn't have any issues while working remotely!